ilkkah/adm-zip/README.md

 ## Fork of ADM-ZIP

-This version has attr.mtime, like so:
+This version has `attr.mtime`, like so:

 ```javascript
 zip.addFile("test.txt", Buffer.from(content, "utf8"), "entry comment goes here", { mtime: Date.now() });